 - You can also add other kitchen items to the box.
 Wrapped measuring cups and utensils fit perfectly in a small container.

 - Fill in any spaces.
 Use crushed packing paper to encase the box.

 - Tape the lid of the box shut.
 Secure the box well.
 Then label the outside with “Silverware.”

 Do not know how to save space when packing? simply click here.

 Silverware packed without a tray

 We recommend wrapping similar pieces in packing paper if your silverware is in a drawer that does not have trays.
 Place the pieces in a box and either place them flat or bundle them with other kitchen utensils.

 How to pack silverware sets that are valuable

 Polish sterling silver pieces or family heirloom sets or other valuable pieces of silverware that you are moving to protect them in storage or shipping boxes.
 After drying each piece, place them in a protective box or case.
-Cover the boxes or cases with tissue paper, cloth or packing paper before closing them.
-Air can cause them tarnish.
+Cover the boxes or cases with tissue paper, cloth, or packing paper before closing them.
+Air can cause them to tarnish.
 The case can be packed by wrapping it with packing paper and putting it in a container.